ZeroSpree/CSSans.Pro/README.md

 Use the `cssans--center` class on the container that holds your font markup.

-This class will make sure all letters align properly in the middle of the container.
+This class will make sure all words align properly in the middle of the parent container.
-Simply setting `text-align:center;` won't do quite as well since words are separated by margins.
+> Simply setting `text-align:center;` won't do quite as well since words are separated by margins.

 ```html
 <div class="cssans--center">